cnabio/cnab-spec/301-metadata-repositories.md

 }
 ```

-### Security analysis of MVP
+### Security analysis of MSP

-Table 1 presents a summary of possible attacks given the key compromise of one or more TUF roles and in-toto functionaries.
+Table 2 presents a summary of possible attacks given the key compromise of one or more TUF roles and in-toto functionaries.
 We assume that attackers can:

 1. Compromise any combination of keys as per any row in Table 1.
 1. Serve new TUF and in-toto metadata as well as bundles.
 This can be done either with a man-in-the-middle (MitM) attack, or by compromising the metadata repository and CNAB registry.